We first

 The program of B above is not complete:

-as spawn register(double)
+as spawn register(double) returns immediately,

 execution goes on.